|

 a seizure of pledge against a person

-who buys an animal for sacrifice and does not pay the sacrifice price.
+who buys an animal for

-2. If a slave commits a
+a slave commits a theft or

-of the claim or deliver the delinquent for compensation.
+or deliver the delinquent for compensation.

-3. If one has
+3. If one has obtained an

-settle the plaintiff's loss of enjoyment by paying double damages.
+plaintiff's loss of enjoyment by paying double damages.

-It is forbidden to dedicate for consecrated use a thing whose ownership is in
+forbidden to dedicate for consecrated use a thing whose ownership is in

 controversy; otherwise a penalty of double the value involved shall be